stormpath/express-stormpath/docs/social_login.rst

 each Project needs.

-From your `Google Developer Console`_ click on your new Project, then in the side panel click on the "APIs & auth" menu option.
+From your `Google Developer Console`_ click on your new Project, then in the top-left "hamburger" menu, select the "API Manager" option.

-Now, scroll through the API list until you see "Google+ API", then click the "OFF" button next to it to enable it.
-You should now see the "Google+ API" as "ON" in your API list:
+Now, scroll through the API list until you see "Google+ API".
+Click on it and then click the "Enable" button.
+You will be told that you now need to create credentials.

 .. image:: /_static/google-enable-login.png
+**TODO: Image is out of date**

 Create OAuth Credentials
 ........................

-The next thing we need to do is create a new OAuth client ID.
-This is what we'll use to handle user login with Google.

-From your project, click the "APIs & auth" menu, then click on the "Credentials" sub-menu.

-You should see a big red button labeled "Create New Client ID" near the top of the page -- click that.
+Click the "Go to Credentials" button.

 You'll want to do several things here:

-1. Select "Web application" for your "Application Type".
+1. "Google+ API" should already be selected under "Which API are you using?
+2. Under "Where will you be calling the API from?", select "Web Server (Javascript)"    **TODO: I don't know if this is correct, or "Web Server" -- needs review**
+3. For "What data will you be accessing?" selectg "User data".  **TODO: Yes?
+Is this always correct?**
+4. Click "What credentials do I need?"
+5. Give your id a name.
+The defaul "Web client 1" is fine.
-2. Remove everything from the "Authorized Javascript Origins" box.
+5. Remove everything from the "Authorized Javascript Origins" box.
-3. Add the callback URI of your site (both publicly and locally) into the "Authorized Redirect URI" box.
+6. Add the callback URI of your site (both publicly and locally) into the "Authorized Redirect URIs" box.
 This tells Google where to redirect users after they've logged in with Google.
 The default callback URI for this library is ``/callbacks/google``.

 In the end, your settings should look like this:

 .. image:: /_static/google-oauth-settings.png

-Once you've specified your settings, go ahead and click the "Create Client ID" button.

-Lastly, you'll want to take note of your "Client ID" and "Client Secret" variables that should now be displayed on-screen.
-We'll need these in the next step.
+**TODO: Image is out of date**

+Now specify the contact email address and product name that will be shown to users.
+Optionally, also fill in "More customization options" to refine the user experience.

+Click "Continue"

+Save your new credentials.
+You can click "Download" to grab them as a .json file.
+Mostly, you will need the client_id and client_secret.
+Don't panic if you forget this step; the credentials are available later too, including on the next screen.

+Now, click "Done"

 Create a Google Directory